Top

 PTK, the international honor society for two-year colleges, awards New Century Transfer Scholarships each year based on students’ academic accomplishments, leadership, activities, and how they extend their intellectual talents beyond the classroom.
 More than 2,200 students were nominated from more than 1,300 college campuses this year with only one winner selected from each state.

-For Grace, who has suffered most of her life from numerous back injuries, including a slip and fall that resulted in surgery, and walks with a cane, the scholarship is validation that the decades-long journey is worth it – even when detractors tell her she can’t possibly pursue a career in Archaeology.
+For Grace, who had an accident that resulted in being deemed differently-abled and walks with a cane, the scholarship is validation that the decades-long journey is worth it – even when detractors tell her she can’t possibly pursue a career in Archaeology.

-Echoing the words of CCRI professor Carol Panaccione, whom Grace considers a mentor, “I won’t let my disabilities get in the way of chasing my dreams.”
+Echoing the words of CCRI professor Carol Panaccione, whom Grace considers a mentor, “I won’t let anything get in the way of chasing my dreams.”

 When she returned to CCRI in 2014, she decided to pursue her true passion of Archaeology.
 CCRI, she says, was “very welcoming” with multiple avenues for adult learners looking to continue their education and seek help along the way.